 How can I support and inspire others to achieve the outcome I want?

 The main point here is the shift from ‘I/me’ to ‘you/my team’.
 By taking this approach, you will be able to see the areas you can improve in through training, self-reflection and practice.
 Even the so-called ‘born leaders’ have to work on improving their leadership skills over time.

 Leadership is more than just genetics.
 Its a constantly changing skill developed and perfected over time.
 It depends on the situation, the complexity of the task and the ability of others involved un the task.
 However experienced you are, you must be ready to adapt your approach and style to meet the varying situations they face, and this takes practice.

 If yiu are a less experienced leader, a feeling of uncertainty is perfectly natural.
 You must accept that you may not be fully prepared for the challenges ahead and accept that time is needed to develop and grow into your new role.

 The first place to start is to look at yourself.
 Your strengths and the areas you could improve.
 You can then play to your strengths while taking time to overcome the areas you need time to develop.

 To do this the American Psychological Association suggest you should ask yourself three basic questions:

 - How can I acquire or improve the leadership qualities I lack?

 It should also be recognized that while the most important aspects of leadership can be learned, it does not mean that anyone can be a great leader.
-Some people do not want the responsibility that comes with being a leader while some just don’t feel comfortable or natural in the role.
+Some people do not want the responsibility that comes with being a leader, while others don’t feel comfortable or natural in the role.

 Leadership is not a race to develop a set of ‘leadership skills’.
 There is no such thing as a perfect leadership style or approach.
-All situations are different and require a different approaches.
-Leadership involves developing skills and making improvements over a whole career.
-Start developing your skills now.
+All situations are different and require different approaches.
+Leadership involves being humble, accepting developing that you cannot do anythig and decelopin/improving your skills over a whole career.